-Laboratory based reports utilize SF$_6$ molecules \cite{PhysRevLett.100.150801} and ultracold KRb molecules \cite{NatCommun.10.3771}.
-The most stringent constraint based on the molecular measurements is ${\dot \mu}/\mu=0.30(1.0)\times10^{-14}$ /yr \cite{NatCommun.10.3771}, which is worse than the best constraint from the Yb$^+$ ion clock.
-However, the method with molecular vibrational levels is independent of optical clock frequency comparisons, serving as a good cross-check.
+Laboratory-based studies employed SF$_6$ molecules \cite{PhysRevLett.100.150801} and ultracold KRb molecules \cite{NatCommun.10.3771}.
+The most stringent constraint based on molecular measurements is ${\dot \mu}/\mu=0.30(1.0)\times10^{-14}$ /yr \cite{NatCommun.10.3771}, which is less precise than the best constraint from the Yb$^+$ ion clock.
+However, these reports provide a valuable cross-check for atomic clock comparisons.